Survival In-Context: Amortized Bayesian Survival Analysis via Prior-Fitted Networks: Experiments

-The evaluation of survival models is heterogeneous and remains insufficiently standardized.
-Analyzing previous work~\cite{lee18, katzman18, napgal21, zhong21, chen24book, wiegrebe24, knottenbelt25} and the references therein, we compiled the datasets commonly used in the literature and those distributed with major survival analysis libraries, including pycox~\cite{pycox}, scikit-surv~\cite{sksurv}, and lifelines~\cite{lifelines}.
-To the best of our knowledge, the selected datasets encompass all publicly accessible clinical datasets in the field, comprising 13 datasets ranging from 137 to 25,000 samples and from 3 to 40 raw features.
+\paragraph{Datasets} The evaluation of survival models is heterogeneous and remains insufficiently standardized.
+Analyzing previous work~\citep{lee18, katzman18, napgal21, zhong21, chen24book, wiegrebe24, knottenbelt25} and the references therein, we compiled the datasets commonly used in the literature and those distributed with major survival analysis libraries~\citep{pycox, sksurv, lifelines}.
+To the best of our knowledge, the selected datasets encompass all publicly accessible clinical datasets, ranging from 137 to 9,105 samples and 6 to 40 raw features.
 Additional details are in Appendix~\ref{app:datasets}.